Nature Meditation – ARE YOU A CHEETAH OR A LION?

 The cheetah and lion’s comparison is greatly insightful when we apply it to our modern and post-industrial society.
 Technology is all about speed, innovating at an exponential pace leaving us in a constant state of catching up.
 Elevating the individual over the group, we feel isolated.
 We complain about having no time and convince ourselves we need to go faster, do everything faster and live faster.
 While the benefits of living such a life are enticing and exciting, we are putting ourselves into a vary narrow survival niche that has little room for error.

-This week, let’s meditate on the pace on which we live our lives.
-Am I, are you, are we a Cheetah?
-Or a Lion?
+Let’s meditate on the pace on which we live our lives.
+Are we Cheetahs?
+Or a Lions?
 Do our values protect and nurture a slower, more balanced and social lifestyle?
 Or a lifestyle of individuality and speed at the expense of everything else?

 The Power of Nature to Nurture, Awaken, Transcend, Uplift Restore, Elevate, the Human Spirit